0nse/WikiWho/README.md

 * `[revision log file]` (processed revisions with authorship but without calculated time until the next block.)
 * `[output file]` (the file to where the new CSV file should be written to.)

-### `filterForDeletionDiscussions.py`
+### `DumpFilter.py`
-Reads Wikipedia dumps and writes uncompressed XML dumps that only contain Articles for Deletion.
-With this preprocessing,  the actual WikiWho DiscussionParser can run a lot faster as it neither has to decompress the dumps nor filter for the relevant articles.
+Reads Wikipedia dumps and writes uncompressed XML dumps that only contain Articles for Deletion (AfD) or user pages of registered users.
+With preprocessing AfD, the actual WikiWho DiscussionParser can run a lot faster as it neither has to decompress the dumps nor filter for the relevant articles.

 #### Parameters
 * `[page dump path]` (the path to the dumps.
 It can also be a concrete file.
 The filtered file will be generated with the suffix `_filtered.xml`.)
+* `[<condition>] (optional.
+It can be `isDeletionDiscussion` for AfD or `isRegisteredUser` for users.
+The default is `isDeletionDiscussion`.

 ## Licence
 This work is released under a GPLv3 licence.
 It is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.